bohlinger/wavy/docs/tutorials_sat_download.rst

     cfo_swim_L2P:
      cfo - CFOSAT

-This means that for product cmems_L3_NRT you can choose among 7 satellite missions.
-Unfortunatley, most of the satellite data is not accessible via thredds or similar options but needs to be downloaded from e.g. a VPN server.
+This means that for product cmems_L3_NRT you can choose among 9 satellite missions.
+Unfortunatley, most of the satellite data is not accessible via thredds or similar options but needs to be downloaded from e.g. a FTP server.
 To do that you would need the credentials for Copernicus CMEMS, CEDA, or for the AVISO cataloque as these are the main sources that **wavy** currently exploits.

-**wavy** relies on you to store the respective usernames and passwords in your local .netrc file.
+**wavy** relies on the coprenicusmarine toolbox for CMEMS and FTP.
+In case of remote access via FTP **wavy** needs you to store the respective usernames and passwords in your local .netrc file.
 This could look like:

 .. code::